bgplab/bgplab/policy/7-prepend/index.md

 Displayed  3 routes and 5 total paths
 ```

 As expected, while X2 receives a route to `192.168.42.0/24` from X1, it prefers the one received from your router over the RTR-X2 link.
-Cumulus Linux explains how it selected the best BGP route in its *detailed BGP prefix information* printout -- in this case, X2 chose the route with the shorter AS-path length:
+Cumulus Linux explains how it selected the best BGP route in its *detailed BGP prefix information* printout -- in this case, X2 chose the path with the shorter AS-path length:

 ```
 $ netlab connect x2 sudo vtysh -c 'show ip bgp 192.168.42.0'